 Growing up I had to take everything apart.
-An endless need to dissect and inspect led to a complete obsession with the inner-workings of everything, on any scale.
+An endless need to dissect and inspect led to a complete obsession with the inner-workings of everything.
 If I knew about it, I needed to know how it worked.

-From the beginning, it made sense to bring that obsession into creative spaces.
-I've always built things.
+That obsession inevitably found it’s way into creative spaces.
+I've always built things, since before I can remember.
 I've always had the need to create.
 Despite this, there was a while where I didn't think I could create for other people.

 I attended university, took an apprentice carpenter's position, and attended university again.
 All before the realization that my obsession was a passion that I could build a business with.

 Biglow Woodcraft is simply a logical step.
-I love solving problems through design, and everybody has problems.
+I love solving problems through design and creation, and we all have problems to solve.

-The Gravity Bar is a simple solution to hanging paper goods that allows you to re-arrange easily, because change is good.
-Available in the shop.
+The Gravity Bar is a simple solution for hanging paper goods, that allows you to re-arrange easily, because change is good.

 The woodworking itself draws inspiration from Japanese techniques and theories I continue to study.
-The master craftsmen drawing knowledge from thousands of years of beautiful, enduring furniture are the best people to learn from.
-The joinery, finishing, material selection and tool usage is all devised to work in harmony with the natural material.
+The master craftsmen drawing knowledge from thousands of years of beautiful, enduring architecture and furniture are the best people to learn from.
+The joinery, finishing, material selection and tool usage is all devised to work in harmony.
 Rather than forcing the wood to conform to a desired result, the processes are designed to merely facilitate a new form.
-Something you might agree, is difficult to put into words.
-In spite of this, I am actively pursuing the mastering of these processes.
+A good joint should come together effortlessly, as the milling procedure, careful measurements and accurate cuts allow near-perfect alignment as a piece is assembled.

-I feel as though the world has designed itself into a corner with budget materials, globalized markets and a social shift toward disposable-design.
+I feel as though the world is designing itself into a corner with budget materials, globalized markets and a social shift toward disposable-design.
 It seems the effects of this are just beginning to surface.
 I’m very passionate about doing my part in solving this problem and I’ve written more about this in my Op-Ed.

 Biglow Woodcraft on Instagram